SimonvBaal/analysis_cory-chatbot/README.md

 ## Authors and acknowledgment
 I wrote the code for this project myself, but I would like to thank my
-collaborators: Farhad Fatehi, Suong Le, Antonio Verdejo-Garcia and Jakob Hohwy
+collaborators: Farhad Fatehi, Suong Le, Antonio Verdejo-Garcia and Jakob Hohwy.

 ## License
 This project has an MIT license